donaldbraman/fbi-reta-data/README.md

 # FBI-RETA-DATA
-Python and data for uploading FBI Return A crime data files.
+Python scripts that prepare data for analysis.